-If a member needs non-emergent medically necessary transportation, the Contractor shall require its transportation provider to schedule the transportation so that the member arrives on time for the appointment, but no sooner than one hour before the appointment; does not have to wait more than one hour after calling for transportation after the conclusion of the appointment to be picked up; nor have to wait for more than one hour after conclusion of the treatment for transportation home; nor be picked up prior to the completion of treatment.
+For medically necessary non-emergent transportation, the Contractor shall require its transportation provider to schedule the transportation so that the member arrives on time for the appointment, but no sooner than one hour before the appointment; nor have to wait more than one hour after the conclusion of the treatment for transportation home; nor be picked up prior to the completion of treatment.
+Also see Section D, Paragraph 11, Special Health Care Needs.
 The Contractor must develop and implement a quarterly performance auditing protocol to evaluate compliance with the standards above for all subcontracted transportation vendors/brokers and require corrective action if standards are not met.

-The Contractor must use the results of appointment availability monitoring to assure adequate appointment availability in order to reduce unnecessary emergency department utilization.
+The Contractor must use the results of appointment standards monitoring to assure adequate appointment availability in order to reduce unnecessary emergency department utilization.
 The Contractor is also encouraged to contract with or employ the services of non-emergency facilities to address member non-emergency care issues occurring after regular office hours or on weekends.